Today, advances in medicine help to provide solutions so that men and women can fulfill their desire to have children at the right time.

 Provided below is an index with the 8 points we are going to expand on in this article.

 Mainly, there are two specific cases when it is recommended to preserve fertility:

 - Cancer patients: Chemotherapy and radiotherapy treatments are very aggressive and can attack the precursor cells of eggs and sperm.
 In these cases, the gametes can be frozen to avoid having to resort to egg and/or sperm donors in the future.

 Furthemore, not only is the quantity of eggs reduced, but also their quality.

 Dr. Irene Romero, specialist in Gynecology and Obstetrics, comments that:

-Today we like to talk about the preservation of fertility as an opportunity.
-An opportunity for patients to be their own donors in case they need to undergo egg donation.
+Today we would like to talk about the preservation of fertility as an opportunity.
+An opportunity for patients to be their own donors in case they need to recieve egg donation.

 Fertility preservation for women